 By trying to protect our kids from disappointments or failures, we are sending them a message that we don’t believe in them.
 They get this message loud and clear.
 Think about the following examples and the message they send to the child.

 “You want to take piano lessons?
 I don’t think so Johnny.
 You’re too hyper to sit still in a music class.”

 or “You want to pour the milk yourself?
 I don’t think you can do it without spilling, let me help you.”

 Diana Loomans talks instead about holding our kids in a “field of possibilities” where “all things are possible and their highest good can take place.”
 Isn’t that a wonderful way of thinking about things.
 A good reminder too.

 That’s it for O is for Optimism.
-For a good summary of research on the benefits of Optimism, check out this article on Positive Thinking from The Pursuit of Happiness website.
+For a good summary of research on the benefits of optimism, check out this article on Positive Thinking from The Pursuit of Happiness website.
 If you recognize that you may need to do a little work on your own sense of optimism, you might enjoy this hilarious article on the ConsciousEd site.

 To find even more positive parenting tips, follow me on Facebook.

 To find all our posts, listed below, be sure to visit the Character Series page.

 A big thanks to the PODcast blog for the inspiration for this series!
 Please check out their photographic alphabetic journey!